Leftover Rice Adai | Adai with Leftover Rice | Crispy Rice Patties

 - Few Curry leaves

-- 1½ tsp Salt Adjust as needed
+- 1½ teaspoon Salt Adjust as needed

-- 5 tbsp Oil For cooking Adai
+- 5 tablespoon Oil For cooking Adai

 Instructions